 The powerful Life Force energy of the Trivedi EffectR is forging a new science for the 21st century and beyond, and because it has been tested under strenuous laboratory conditions by scientists is confounding those scientists who are mystified by it but can’t deny the results they see with their own eyes.18

 I can attest personally to the power of Life Force energy.
 It has broken down so much of my own conditioning and is transforming my body, mind, and spirit into a state of overall wellbeing.
 All that it requires of me is a deeper and deeper trust in the source of this energy, the limitless intelligence of the universe.
-I am stronger physically, look younger, am happier than I have ever been.
-I urge everyone to avail themselves of this energy by visiting my own website eileenmeagher.com or www. trivedieffect/ science.
+I am stronger physically, I am told that I look younger, and I am happier than I have ever been.
+I urge everyone to avail themselves of this energy by visiting www.trivedieffect/science or my own website eileenmeagher.com.

 - Goldie Hawn Remembers the Casting-Couch Sexual Predator Who Left Her in Tears and Hawn, Goldie (2006-02-28).
 A Lotus Grows in the Mud.
 Penguin.
 ISBN 9781101205327.

 - Brown, Rodger, “Dogpatch USA: The Road to Hokum” article, Southern Changes

 The Journal of the Southern Regional Council, Vol. 15, No. 3, 1993, pp. 18-26

 - M. Thomas Inge, “Li’l Abner, Snuffy, Pogo, and Friends: The South in the

 American Comic Strip,” Southern Quarterly (2011) 48#2 pp 6-74